 Trasylol, a blood clotting drug (aprotinin) produced by Bayer AG, is used to stop bleeding during heart bypass surgery.
 Since most bypass patients don’t know which drugs they are given during surgery, most Trasylol patients are unaware that they received the drug.
-If you or a loved was injured by Trasylol you can contact a Miami personal injury lawyer at Freidin Brown, P.A. to take legal action.
+If you or a loved was injured by Trasylol you can contact a Florida personal injury lawyer at Freidin Brown, P.A. to take legal action.

 Get started with a FREE lawyer consultation.
 Call 866-716-7292 to schedule an appointment.